cloudmesh-community/fa18-523-60/project-report/report.md

 In his report, [@www-matei] notes that each virtual instance had the MongoDB and PyMongo installed on it.
-The similarity between this report and our project is that both exploit the benefits of the PyMongo driver and Amazon Web Services, more specifically the *EC2* instances.
-In addition to the AWS, [@www-matei] used Linode, a hosting company that offers virtual private server (VPS); Rackspace cloud and its open source technology *OpenStack*; and Windows Azure and its virtual machines [@www-matei].
+The similarity between this report and our project is that both exploit the benefits of the PyMongo driver and the Amazon Web Services, more specifically the *EC2* instances.
+In addition to the AWS, [@www-matei] used Linode, a hosting company that offers a virtual private server (VPS); Rackspace cloud and its open source technology *OpenStack*; and Windows Azure and its virtual machines [@www-matei].
-In the final part of his paper, [@www-matei] concludes that MongoDB's performance varies from cloud to cloud due to various factors.
-One of the most important factor he lists are the fast I/O access and ability of the database to cach all indexes in RAM [@www-matei].
+In the finalsection of his paper, [@www-matei] concludes that MongoDB's performance varies from cloud to cloud due to various factors.
+One of the most important factors that he lists are the fast I/O access and ability of the database to cach all indexes in RAM [@www-matei].

 The report by [@www-bigbee] shows similarities to our report